gumaerc-testorg/21l.460-spring-2015/content/pages/syllabus.md

 Course Texts
 ------------

 Some of our readings for this course are now available online.
 Whenever our readings are not in book form, **please print them out** so that you can take good notes while you read and when we discuss them in class.
-To avoid unnecessary expense, I ask that you purchase only our longer texts, which are listed under [Readings]({{< baseurl >}}/pages/readings), or those for which the editor's notes are especially important.
+To avoid unnecessary expense, I ask that you purchase only our longer texts, which are listed under {{% resource_link e16dd534-f775-b337-4ce5-2375677e28aa "Readings" %}}, or those for which the editor's notes are especially important.

 Assignments and Grading
 -----------------------